the-teachingRSE-project/competencies/competencies.md

 RSEs share a set of core skills that are required to write software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].
+Research Software Engineering can thus be considered an interface discipline, linking traditional Software Engineering with Research itself [@Lamprecht2024-giradar].

 This community paper defines a set of core values and foundational competencies, agnostic of specific technical capabilities or research domains,